holland-reece/holland-reece.github.io/research-skills.md

 # Research Skills
-## Analysis of high-dimensional, multi-modal datasets
+## Analyzing high-dimensional, multi-modal health datasets for psychiatric treatment studies
-- As a research assistant, I analyzed high-dimensional brain imaging datasets comprised of image time series with repeated measures for clinical and non-clinical groups.
+- As a computational research assistant, I analyzed high-dimensional datasets of brain images, cognitive tests and psychiatric evaluations to inform therapeutic development for psychiatric disorders.

 - Here is an example of a single measure (one brain scan) in which each voxel corresponds to a spatial location in the brain and each cell represents the signal in a voxel over every frame of the scan.